gdm413229/swwmgz_m/README.md

 Firing of course nullifies the effect for a while.

-This powerup lasts 60 seconds.
+This powerup lasts 60 seconds and cannot be toggled.

-### Ragekit, replaces Berserk
+### Ragekit, replaces Berserk, Tome of Power, Dark Servant, Dragonskin Bracers

 The ragekit is a special item that has some... interesting effects.

 Quadruples damage dealt, doubles movement speed, halves damage taken... and has the side effect of turning you into a screaming beast.

-Ragequit happens after 30 seconds.
+Ragequit happens after 30 seconds, also cannot be toggled after activation.

-### Gravity suppressor, replaces Radsuit
+### Gravity suppressor, replaces Radsuit, Wings of Wrath, Boots of Speed

 Continuing with the "replace jump boots with flight" decision in previous mods, this time you'll be getting a proper easy to control antigravity powerup.

-For 60 seconds, you can swim around in the air.
+For 60 seconds, you can fly around in the air at 2x your normal walking speed.
 Just be careful with height when the effect is about to run out.

-### Fucking Invinciball, replaces Invulnerability
+### Fucking Invinciball, replaces Invulnerability, Ring of Invincibility, Icon of the Defender

 This thing makes you impervious to pretty much everything excluding the Ynykron Artifact.

-You're fucking invincible for a total of 90 seconds.
+You're fucking invincible for a total of 90 seconds, cannot be toggled.

+### Hammerspace Embiggener, replaces Backpack, Bag of Holding, Porkalator

+Each of these you pick up increase ammo capacity by half of its base value, up to 10x, and also give you some extra ammo like a normal backpack.

+### Universal Ammo Fabricator, replaces Mana / Krater of Might in Hexen

+Separated into four tiers, they work pretty much like the ammo cubes in Doom Tournament, except they try to "balance" the total ammo given.
+The max tier fabricator is the only one capable of producing ammo for superweapons.

+### Lamp, replaces Lite-Amp, Torch

+A floating lamp companion, may attract moths.
+The moths will disperse and attack nearby enemies when toggling it off.

+### Omnisight, replaces Computer Map, Map Scroll

+Reveals the entire layout of the map and shows key locations in the HUD.

 ---